Questions & Answers

 Distance learning programmes generally require professional experience (minimum one year) in addition to an undergraduate degree.
 Programme duration at the DISC varies between two and six semesters.
 The programmes are normally aimed at professionals who wish to specialise in their area or field and are therefore offered as part-time programmes.
 Distance learning programmes are often application-oriented and attempt to take into consideration the current requirements of the labour market.
 Research-oriented distance learning programmes normally prepare their participants for an academic career at a university or research facility.
 In Rhineland-Palatinate, distance learning programmes are completed with the conferment of a Master's degree or a Certificate.

-The DISC is a central scientific department of the Technische Universität Kaiserslautern and currently offers a total of 23 postgraduate distance learning programmes that culminate in conferment of Master's degrees or Certificates in the areas of Human Resources, Management & Law as well as Science & Engineering.
+The DISC is a central scientific department of the Technische Universität Kaiserslautern and currently offers more than 25 postgraduate distance learning programmes which culminate in conferment of Master's degrees or Certificates in the areas of Human Resources, Management & Law as well as Science & Engineering.
 The programmes enable university graduates an individual continuing education track at a scientific level.

 Yes, if you have completed vocational training or a continuous education course, have multiple years of professional experience and pass the university-internal aptitude test.
 Information on the aptitude tests can be accessed here.

-The main advantages are the opportunity to teach and earn whenever and wherever.
-They enable students to gain additional qualifications over a manageable and independently organised period without having to neglect their jobs or families.
+The main advantage is the opportunity to learn whenever and wherever.
+The distance learning programmes enable students to gain additional qualifications over a manageable and independently organised period without having to neglect their jobs or families.
 In other words, the programmes and courses can be adapted to individual private and professional circumstances.